collective/ECLecture/README.txt

   ECLecture is licensed under the "GPL":http://opensource.org/licenses/gpl-license.

-  Copyright © 2007 Otto-von-Guericke-Universität Magdeburg
+  Copyright (c) 2007 Otto-von-Guericke-Universitaet Magdeburg

   ECLecture is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by